Albeteme/Python-PyBank-and-PyPoll/README.md

 # PythonChallenge

-In the work presented here, I created a Python script for analyzing the financial records of a company based on a set of financial data called budget_data.csv.
+In the analysis presented here, I created a Python script for analyzing the financial records of a company based on a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
 I created a Python script that analyzes the records to calculate each of the following:

     The total number of months included in the dataset